-The 24th VITeff Innovation Prize organized by the Epernay Agglo Champagne rewards the most innovative companies in the wine sector in the following categories:
+In 2019, the 24th VITeff Innovation Prize organized by the Epernay Agglo Champagne rewarded the most innovative companies in the wine sector in the following categories:

 - Viticulture, rewarding the most innovative company in the wine sector, which cares for sustainable development (2000€).

 - Enology, rewarding the most innovative company in the field of sparkling wines (2000€).

 - Technological innovation “Process, products and consumables”, rewarding the company developing a technological innovation whether it is a process, a product or consumables (2000€).

 - Marketing/services, rewarding the company that will present innovative services, new sales strategies (2000€).